awsdocs/ec2-image-builder-user-guide/doc_source/ami-image-pipelines.md

 # Create and update AMI image pipelines<a name="ami-image-pipelines"></a>

 You can set up, configure, and manage AMI image pipelines using the Image Builder console, through the Image Builder API, or with imagebuilder commands in the AWS CLI\.
 The **Create image pipeline** console wizard provides starting artifacts, and guides you through steps to:
-+ Select a source image from quick\-start managed images, or existing images in your account or that were shared with you from another account\.
++ Select a base image from quick\-start managed images, or existing images in your account or that were shared with you from another account\.
 + Add and remove software
 + Customize settings and scripts
 + Run selected tests